Leader: Ayatollah Ali Khamenei

 After four years’ imprisonment for ‘violating national security’, Iranian Christian Maryam Naghash Zargaran was released from Tehran’s Evin prison in August 2017.
 Open Doors held a worldwide letter-writing campaign for her during her time in prison; unfortunately, most of the letters were withheld from her.
 Now released, she is finally able to read your encouraging words!

-Open Doors supports the church in Iran through partners with online ministry presence, multimedia productions, and advocacy.
-Special attention is given to Christian leaders, women, former prisoners, youth and youth leaders, and children.
+Open Doors partners support the church in Iran with online ministry presence, Christian multimedia initiatives and advocacy.

 Click the Iran tag below for a list of the latest articles and news on the country…